 “These results provide encouragement for the timely provision of first and second eye cataract surgery for older drivers,” the scientists concluded.

-These studies indicate that any vision loss will likely result in changes to driving style, a loss of confidence behind the wheel, and indeed, and once small risk that develops into a the probability of an accident becoming “when” not “if”.
+These studies indicate that any vision loss will likely result in changes to driving style, a loss of confidence behind the wheel, and a small risk of an accident becoming “when” not “if”.
 It is important to continually monitor your eye health and report changes to the DVLA if necessary.